A restricted superposition principle for (non-)linear Fokker-Planck-Kolmogorov equations on Hilbert spaces: Nonlinear result

 \section{Nonlinear result}

-Let us state the main result of this third part, which is a direct adaption of Corollary \ref{cor:SP-onH-linear-anySolutionwith}.
-To be more precise, it is a superposition principle for a given probability solution $\mu$ on $[0,T] \times \mathbb H$ to a nonlinear Cauchy problem yielding existence of a martingale solution whose time-marginals are equal to $\mu_t$.
+Let us state the main result for nonlinear FPKEs, which is a direct adaption of Theorem \ref{cor:SP-onH-linear-anySolutionwith}.
+To be more precise, it is a superposition principle for a given probability solution $(\mu_t)_{t \in [0,T]}$ on $\mathbb H$ to a nonlinear FPKE yielding existence of a martingale solution whose time-marginals are equal to $\mu_t$.